-On July 22, (pictured, from left:) Administrator Paul Kiecker, Office of Investigation, Enforcement and Audit Assistant Administrator Robert Bane and Consumer Safety Inspector Monte Johnson observed operations at Establishment M/P- 33861.
+On July 22, (pictured, from left:) Administrator Paul Kiecker, Office of Investigation, Enforcement and Audit Assistant Administrator Robert Bane and Consumer Safety Inspector Monte Johnson observed operations in Saginaw.
 Photo by Dr. Gary Davis, OFO.

-On July 22, (pictured, from left:) Administrator Paul Kiecker, Office of Investigation, Enforcement and Audit Assistant Administrator Robert Bane, Frontline Supervisor Dr. Adam Tittor and Consumer Safety Inspector Frankie Walzier visit Establishment M/P-40272.
+On July 22, (pictured, from left:) Administrator Paul Kiecker, Office of Investigation, Enforcement and Audit Assistant Administrator Robert Bane, Frontline Supervisor Dr. Adam Tittor and Consumer Safety Inspector Frankie Walzier visit an establishment in Dallas.
 Photo by Dr. Gary Davis, OFO.

-On July 21, in the packing area of Establishment M/P-33861 General Manager Tom Allen (pictured, near) explains the production process to (pictured, from left) Administrator Paul Kiecker, Consumer Safety Inspector Monte Johnson, Food Safety Quality Assurance Manager Kay Ketteler and Plant Manager Todd Davidson.
+On July 21, in the packing area, General Manager Tom Allen (pictured, near) explains the production process to (pictured, from left) Administrator Paul Kiecker, Consumer Safety Inspector Monte Johnson, Food Safety Quality Assurance Manager Kay Ketteler and Plant Manager Todd Davidson.
 Photo by Dr. Gary Davis, OFO.